In which career can you have the biggest positive impact on the world?

 - One indication of potential is that you’d be capable of finishing in the top half of the class at a top 30 school in mathematics, theoretical physics or computer science at undergraduate level.

 - Another option is to enter based on your programming skills as an engineer.
-Might you be able to get a top software engineering job such as at Google?
+This might be possible if you’re someone who would be able to get a top software engineering job at a tech company such as Google.

 - Besides intelligence, the firms also look for good judgement and rapid decision-making skills.
 One indication of these is that you like playing strategy games or poker.